 If you do happen to get a severe knee injury while skiing, follow your doctor’s advice in order to properly treat it.
 Remember that consistent rehab and a positive mental attitude can help you recover quicker and have you back on the snow sooner.

 Have you ever had a knee injury while skiing?
 How long did it take to recover?
-Let us know in the comments below!
+Let me know in the comments below!